rolikaagarwal/WEATHER-APP/README.md

 - Lightweight: Not using additional libraries or frameworks helps us reduce the overall size of the application.
 This means the app will load faster and perform better, providing a smoother user experience.

 While there are many libraries and frameworks available that could simplify development or offer extra features, it's important to consider the specific requirements of the project.
-In this case, we can meet the needs of the Weather App effectively using just HTML, CSS, and JavaScript, without relying on external tools.

 ## Demo -